|6,214 page views|

 Apr 9, 2012

 One of my favorite routes.
 Always surprised by how few stars it gets in the guide books.
-The flake moves are really not bad, and the crux is well protected and not hard if you find all of the rests.
+The flake moves are really not bad, and the crux is well protected and not so bad if you find all of the rests - and move QUICKLY!!
 This is a great last climb of the day on your way out when you just have a little bit of light left.